Code-Institute-Submissions/stream1project-5/README.md

 Deployment
 ============

-This project was deployed to GitHub pages
+This project was deployed to GitHub pages.